Efficient Analysis of Latent Spaces in Heterogeneous Networks: Introduction

-Existing studies have consistently shown that multiple networks often share underlying structures while simultaneously exhibiting significant network-specific heterogeneity \citep{wang2019common,zhang2020flexible,arroyo2021inference,chen2022global,he2023semiparametric,macdonald2022latent,lei2022bias}.
+Existing studies have consistently shown that multiple networks often share underlying structures while simultaneously exhibiting significant network-specific heterogeneity \citep{wang2019common,zhang2020flexible,arroyo2021inference,chen2022global,he2023semiparametric,macdonald2022latent}.
 When analyzing a collection of heterogeneous networks, leveraging their shared information is crucial for enhancing statistical efficiency, whereas accurately characterizing unique features is equally important.
 The coexistence of shared and unique patterns calls for analysis capable of disentangling the intertwined structural features and still fully exploiting statistical efficiency.
-A recent advancement by \cite{macdonald2022latent} introduced a general class of latent space models for multiple networks that decompose latent vectors into shared and network-specific components.
-Despite flexibility of the models, fundamental statistical limits under them remain unclear.
-Specifically, a critical statistical question for jointly analyzing multiple networks is: Can pooling heterogeneous networks improve the efficiency of estimating latent vectors, and if so, how can such gains be effectively achieved?
+Recently, \cite{macdonald2022latent} introduced a general class of latent space models for multiple networks that decompose latent vectors into shared and network-specific components.
+A critical statistical question for jointly analyzing multiple networks is: Can pooling heterogeneous networks improve the efficiency of estimating latent vectors, and if so, how can such gains be effectively achieved? \cite{macdonald2022latent} developed pioneering theoretical analysis showing efficiency improvement under Gaussian assumptions.
+However, it remains an open question whether and how similar efficiency gains can be established under more general distributional scenarios.

 To address this, we develop a unified framework of efficient analysis under the latent space modeling of multiple heterogeneous networks.
 We propose a novel strategy that first hunts for the shared latent space across networks and then applies a refinement to achieve oracle efficiency.
-In this way, challenges from identifying shared space and achieving efficiency can be tackled separately, enhancing modeling and analytical flexibility.
+In this way, challenges from identifying shared space and achieving efficiency can be tackled separately, enhancing analytical flexibility.
 To theoretically quantify the efficiency gain, we develop novel techniques that disentangle the distinct oracle estimation error rates of shared and network-specific spaces through analyzing complex efficient score equations.
-Our proposed framework is versatile and encompasses a broad range of edge weight distributions within exponential family models.
+Our proposed framework is versatile and encompasses a broad range of edge weight distributions.

 The rest of the paper is organized as follows.
 Section \ref{sec:model} introduces the model and discusses statistical challenges of efficient estimation.
 Section \ref{sec:estall} presents our proposed procedures, and Section \ref{sec:theory} establishes the corresponding estimation error rates.
 Sections \ref{sec:simulation} and \ref{sec:data} present simulations and data analysis, respectively.
 Section \ref{sec:discussion} discusses several extensions of the proposed framework.
 Additional details and proofs are deferred to the Supplementary Material.